usmaan0786/Market-Manager/README.md

 ### Loading Page
 ![01](https://github.com/usmaan0786/Market-Management-System/assets/72275107/edf450cd-51f3-4b40-98d2-6ec800d29611)
 ### Login Page
 There are two types of users a Sellers and an Admin both have separate GUI's.
 Admin can login with its username and password likewise Seller has its own username and password.
+Passworsd is encrypted in databse

 ![02](https://github.com/usmaan0786/Market-Management-System/assets/72275107/36142be6-0649-4482-8bfc-ceb0ef3c181b)
 ![03 ADD](https://github.com/usmaan0786/Market-Management-System/assets/72275107/119da558-0e88-40f7-9c22-fcfee2f1d518)